×

 Analogies aside, the USDA planting zone map is a guide that can help you determine where a plant is “most likely to thrive.”
 According to the USDA, “the map is based on the average annual minimum winter temperature, divided into 10-degree F zones.”

 In the U.S., these zones start with lower numbers in more northern latitudes.
-For example, northern North Dakota is zone 3.
+For example, northern North Dakota is zone 3 (it was zone 2 prior to his recent USDA update).
 Southern North Dakota and South Dakota are zone 4.
 As you move south, the USDA planting zone numbers go up.
-So by the time you get into Oklahoma, you’re in zones 6 and 7.
-You have to go to southern Florida or some parts of southern California to get into zone 10.
+So by the time you get into Oklahoma, you’re in zone 7.
+You have to go to southern Florida, Texas, or some parts of southern California to get into zone 10.
 And if you’re interested in zone 12, you have to go to Hawaii or Puerto Rico.
 Basically, higher average temperatures equate to higher USDA planting zone numbers.

 There’s always a caveat, though.
 And in this case, there are a few.
 Because these zones are based on temperatures, they also correspond to elevation and other factors that impact the local climate, such as proximity to the ocean or Great Lakes.
 For example, parts of New Mexico have lower zone numbers than Toledo, Ohio.